jmansoor/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 Over the course of the semester, you will be learning about a number of free resources that you can use to learn about content management systems.

 Furthermore, you will work together as a class to use what you learn from those resources (and other course activities) to write a content management systems guidebook that you can use as a reminder and reference after the semester has ended.

+##Softwares used in course
+- Atom
+- GitHub
+- GitHub Desktop

 ## Course Policies